Overwhelmed with the challenges of parenting toddlers? Discover the best tips to better communicate with your child and avoid another tantrum.

 Your toddler has done a good job in learning what is and isn’t okay to do, and often through constant reminders.
-But sometimes, it’s just easier not to “tempt” them at all and make sure their environment helps them listen.
+But sometimes, it’s easier not to “tempt” him at all and make sure his environment helps him listen.

-Helping your toddler thrive includes setting up the right environment that will help him do just that.
+Helping him thrive includes setting up the right environment that will help him do just that.

 7. Remember that all emotions are okay

 For any parent who has experienced the exhaustion of a tantrum, it’s easy to assume that the goal is to suppress these situations as often as possible.